Olatoye-Daramola/GitHubSocial/README.md

 > Developers can see who they are following and who their followers are.
 They also see the link to their follower/following GitHub account.
 >
 > Note that this project is for training purposes only, but it can be extended with permissions.
->
-> *!!!
-IMPORTANT !!!
-NO SECURITY IS ADDED TO THIS PROJECT, BUT GIT TOKEN IS ENCRYPTED AND IT IS DISCARDED AFTER A TIME PERIOD*

 ## Install
 1. clone the repository